Great Deals with a Hint of Caution!

 Get what you want for cheaper!

 Craigslist and Kijiji are today’s way of getting good deals on electronics, finding jobs and even getting a ‘new’ wardrobe.
-It is amazing the stuff you can find in these places, and much more amazing the prices available.
+It's amazing the stuff you can find in these places, and even more amazing the prices available.

-What I have noticed is that the complaints come usually when dealing with electronics and technical equipment.
-Again, most of my friends do get their photographic equipment through Craigslist, so I get a bit confused.
+What I have noticed is that the complaints usually arise when dealing with electronics and technical equipment.
+Again, most of my friends do get their photographic equipment through Craigslist.
+So, I guess you have to do your due diligence.

 Plus, some of the 'deals' are not really deals, which you can catch with a little research.
-I just read a posting on a Canon EOS T2i for $900 flat, with charger and a 16 GB memory card included.
-I was all happy, until I looked up the current retail price on different local stores and noticed that I can get the same camera with batteries and charger AND lens for $800 CA. So much for the deal!
+I just read a posting on Kijiji, about a Canon EOS T2i for $900 flat, with charger and a 16 GB memory card included.
+I was all happy until I looked up the current retail price on different local stores and noticed that I could get the same camera with batteries and charger AND lens for $800 CA. So much for the deal!
 If you're not careful you can also get damaged goods - below are some of the things you can do to avoid this.

-So… as many of you might have learned already (hopefully not the hard way), these places are great but sometimes they are a rip off.
-As my grandparents like to say, “sometimes it is expensive being cheap!”.
+So, as you may have learned already (hopefully not the hard way), these places are great, but sometimes they can be a rip-off.
+As my grandparents like to say, “sometimes it's expensive being cheap!”.

-I get scared away fairly easy and right away I started saying to myself – “this is useless, I’ll have to save up and pay more for better”.
+I get scared away easily, and right away I started saying to myself – “this is useless, I’ll have to save up and pay more for better”.

-As I mentioned I always get rotten apples on my yard, so I don’t think it is that wise for me to just take the risk with no preparation.
+As I mentioned, I always get rotten apples in my yard, so I don’t think it is that wise for me to take the risk with no preparation.

 Well, for all of you who share my same bad luck, there are a few things you could do: